Linkage in Grafana¶

 With this in mind, the ability to quickly correlate the three provides a significant reduction in the amount of time required to identify and diagnose issues.

-Logs can be linked to their corresponding traces via a trace ID, providing that the log includes one as a field.
+Logs can be linked to their corresponding traces via a trace ID, provided the log includes one as a field.

 ![]() |